 According to the Texas Department of Banking, mortgage fraud is committed when a “person intentionally or knowingly makes a materially false or misleading written statement to obtain a mortgage loan.”
 There are a number of regulatory agencies that investigate mortgage fraud, and it can have both civil and criminal repercussions.
-The following agencies often investigate or prosecute mortgage fraud in the State of Texas:
+Our Houston Mortgage Fraud Attorney provides the following agencies who often investigate or prosecute mortgage fraud in the State of Texas:

 - “The office of the attorney general;

 - The Texas Department of Banking;